Application Essays

 - Serving as a mentor/peer advisor to potential study abroad students in their field of study.

-- Submitting an article to their academic department newsletter on their experiences abroad and the Gilman Scholarship either while the student is still overseas or upon their return.
+- Submitting an article to their academic department newsletter on their experiences abroad and the Gilman scholarship either while the student is still overseas or upon their return.

 Campus Office Outreach: